mliu8094/CMOR-438-Megan/Supervised Learning/6. Decision Trees/Regression Trees/README.md

    - A maximum depth is reached,
    - The number of samples is too small,
    - Or no further gain can be achieved
-6. Prediction is the mean value of target variables in the corresponding branching node
+6. Prediction is the mean value of target variables in the corresponding leaf node

 ## Loss Function

 For regression, decision trees typically minimize the **Mean Squared Error (MSE)**:
 $$
 \text{MSE} = \frac{1}{N} \sum_{i=1}^N (y_i - \hat{y}_i)^2
 $$